chong-yao/naic/README.md

 Why did you choose it?
 ```

+We chose an ensemble of a CNN segmentation model and also a Vision Transformer model

+For the CNN model:
+***"A robust segmentation model inherently improves classification accuracy"*** - which is actually really true.

+- Segmentation allowed the model to prioritize the core part of the image (the kuih) itself, reducing distractions from irrelevant background elements

+Initially we did try to use classification models but

+-include confusion matrix for cls
+-include con mat for seg

+Reason for
 -seg build on top of cls, if seg good, cls definitely good
 -seg can focus the model on the core part of the image (the actual kuih)